ralfw/exercises_in_programming_problem_solving/sudoku/README.md

   2. Start again at 2 (recursion).

 #### Smart algorithm v3
-So far puzzle could be solved by trying an arbitrary fix in the case of a stand-still.
+So far puzzles could be solved by trying an arbitrary fix in the case of a stand-still.
 But what if this fix does not lead to a solution?
 Since the fix is arbitrary there's no guarantee to pick a candidate number which is the solution number.

 The algorithm has to be prepared for the error in trial-and-error.